sematext/sematext-agent-java/docs/metrics-yaml-format.md

 In case of JSON data source, `path` specifies set of objects which should be monitored.
 For each placeholder (defined with ${...}) any value will be accepted (while also storing the value of that placeholder).
 In the example below, if some setup has
-3 indices (say 'A', 'B' and 'C), each with 2 shards, meaning a total of 6 shards, there will be a total of 6 matching objects found by this path expression (regardless off on which nodes which shards are, since total number of shards is 6 anyway).
-For each of those 6 objects, placeholder values will be available for use in tag definitions (notice how value of "es.node.id" and "es.index" tags are specified - they will be resolved to exact values matching one of those 6 objects).
+3 indices (say 'A', 'B' and 'C), each with 2 shards, meaning a total of 6 shards, there will be a total of 6 matching objects found by this path expression (regardless off on which nodes which shards are, since the total number of shards is 6 anyway).
+For each of those 6 objects, placeholder values will be available for use in tag definitions (notice how the value of "es.node.id" and "es.index" tags are specified - they will be resolved to exact values matching one of those 6 objects).

 ```yaml